kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 **Description:** Submit the feedback form below indicating that you have completed the challenge. **You must submit the feedback form to receive credit for attending orientation.**

-1. Each squad member should submit the form below
+1. Each squad member should submit <a href="https://forms.gle/JQ73bg8pMxLyTtnB7">**this form** </a>
-<div style="width:100%;height:500px;"><iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdE3i4C8qyP46mIcuP4gw9WuRDyqc1QKzvv5UGTXe0XiYBwjQ/viewform?embedded=true" frameborder="0" sandbox="allow-scripts allow-popups allow-top-navigation-by-user-activation allow-forms allow-same-origin" allowfullscreen="" style="width: 100%; height: 100%; border-radius: 1px; pointer-events: auto; background-color: white;"></iframe></div>

-2. After each member has submitted, your scribe should get the link to the website and share it in the #random channel saying "Squad # has completed all the challenges.
+2. After each member has submitted the form above, your scribe should get the link to the website and share it in the <a href="https://discord.com/channels/866676763450933258/936572023319195658"> #random </a>channel saying "Squad # has completed all the challenges."

 Once this is done, the community orientation leaderboard will be updated with your Squad name